George Stinney: Reopening of case and vacatur of conviction

 In 2004, George Frierson, a local historian who grew up in Alcolu, started researching the case after reading a newspaper article about it.
 His work gained the attention of South Carolina lawyers Steve McKenzie and Matt Burgess.
 In addition, Ray Brown, attorney James Moon, and others contributed countless hours of research and review of historical documents, and found witnesses and evidence to assist in exonerating Stinney.
 Among those who aided the case were the Civil Rights and Restorative Justice Project (CRRJ) at the Northeastern University School of Law, which filed an amicus brief with the court in 2014.
 Frierson and the pro bono lawyers first sought relief through the Pardon and Parole Board of South Carolina.

 McKenzie and Burgess, along with attorney Ray Chandler representing Stinney's family, filed a motion for a new trial on October 25, 2013.

 Frierson stated in interviews, "There has been a person that has been named as being the culprit, who is now deceased.
 And it was said by the family that there was a deathbed confession."
 Frierson said that the rumored culprit came from a well-known, prominent white family.
-A member, or members, of that family had served on the initial coroner's inquest jury, which had recommended that Stinney be prosecuted.It is likely that Frierson was speaking of George Burke Jr., who has become an alternate suspect by modern day researchers.
+A member, or members, of that family had served on the initial coroner's inquest jury, which had recommended that Stinney be prosecuted.

 In its amicus brief, the CRRJ said:

 There is compelling evidence that George Stinney was innocent of the crimes for which he was executed in 1944.
 The prosecutor relied, almost exclusively, on one piece of evidence to obtain a conviction in this capital case: the unrecorded, unsigned "confession" of a 14-year-old who was deprived of counsel and parental guidance, and whose defense lawyer shockingly failed to call exculpating witnesses or to preserve his right of appeal.